-- After graduation, many veterinarians will choose to work in general practice, but this is not essential (variable time frame)
+- After graduation, many veterinarians will choose to work in general practice and/or emergency practice, but this is not essential (variable time frame)

 - Be selected to undertake internships with a recognised institution (eg. SASH).
 During this training period, the veterinarian is referred to as an Intern (1 to 2 years)

 - Be selected to undertake a residency program within a specific field of specialisation, in a recognised institution.
 During this training period, the veterinarian is referred to as a Resident (usually 3 years)